 "I face unspeakable challenges in prison."

-Five years after the landmark settlement in her lawsuit, Ashley is facing identical problems of abuse in prison.
-Despite her request to be housed in women's facilities, Ashley has been held in men's facilities and faced repeated sexual assaults, harassment, and the denial of the health care her prior lawsuit was supposed to guarantee.
+Just a few years after the landmark settlement in her lawsuit, Ashley faced identical problems of abuse in prison.
+Despite her request to be housed in women's facilities, Ashley was held in men's facilities and faced repeated sexual assaults, harassment, and the denial of the health care her prior lawsuit was supposed to guarantee.
 She regularly experiences humiliation and inhumane treatment.
-Her conditions are further exacerbated by the COVID-19 pandemic, which is rapidly spreading through prisons in Georgia and nationwide.
-We are demanding that Ashley be protected from assault and have access to appropriate, competent, and gender-affirming medical and mental health care, as well as be transferred to a women's facility.
-GDC can also provide safety to Ashley by releasing her.
+Her conditions were further exacerbated by the COVID-19 pandemic, which spread rapidly through prisons in Georgia and nationwide.